CarlOsito16/CP_EEG/README.md

 Basically, we are aiming at train and test the first NN model on this first file
 - So, we need to transform the provided y label to one-hot encoded format
-- Data preprocessing such as: bandpass limit, power line dropping, artefact removal, Fourier transformation, PCA
+- Data preprocessing such as: bandpass limit, power line dropping, artefact removal, Fourier transformation, ICA
 - Create the first NN model to train, predict and test the result